DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-17 Journal Entry Notes.md

 # New System Layout

-Journal Collectable Asset Base Class
+### Journal Collectable Asset Base Class
 - Class 1: Journal Entry
 - Class 2: Experiment Log

+Each entry has text and whatnot.
+Only the experiment logs contain journal entry conditions

-Save Data:
+### Save Data
-- Dictionary of Journal Collectibles
+- Dictionary of Journal Collectibles & true / false bools to indicate whether or not the player has collected them

+### F